Customer Crisis Fund

 Please note that your application may be selected for a random audit where we request additional documentation.
 If you're selected for an audit and you're unable or unwilling to provide the necessary documentation, then the CCF grant may be reversed and the credit removed from your bill.

 Customer Crisis Fund grants can't be used for security deposits.
-You'll receive your security deposit back after a year of on-time payments, so we can't offer a grant to cover it.
+You'll receive your security deposit back after two years of on-time payments, so we can't offer a grant to cover it.
 There may be other options available to you instead of a security deposit such as a letter from another utility or having another customer act as a guarantor.
 Learn more.

 Your equal payment plan adjustment may be considered as part of your CCF grant application.
 Receiving an unexpected annual adjustment from an equal payment plan doesn’t qualify as a crisis on its own, and will not be eligible for a CCF grant on its own.
 That's because for equal payment plans, you'll see a summary of how much electricity you're using and how much you've paid on each bill, so your adjustment wouldn't be an unexpected expense.
 We also make adjustments to your payment amount at regular intervals if it doesn't match well with the amount of electricity you're using.